|

 Paris was liberated.
 The

 troops advanced to the Hurtgen Forest.
+Meanwhile, Ben

 had advanced from England to Paris, where Supreme Headquarters was